-The Court of Appeals of Virginia provides appellate review of final decisions of the circuit courts in domestic relations matters, appeals from decisions of an administrative agency, traffic infractions and criminal cases, except where a sentence of death has been imposed.
+The Court of Appeals of Virginia provides appellate review of final decisions of the circuit courts in domestic relations matters, traffic infractions and criminal cases, except where a sentence of death has been imposed, and decisions of administrative agencies.
 It also hears appeals of final decisions of the Virginia Workers’ Compensation Commission.
 While appeals of criminal and traffic cases, final decisions on applications for concealed weapons permits, and certain preliminary rulings in felony cases are presented by a petition for appeal, all other appeals to the Court of Appeals are a matter of right.
-The Court of Appeals has original jurisdiction to issue writs of mandamus, prohibition, and habeas corpus in any case over which the court would have appellate jurisdiction, and writs of actual innocence (based on non-biological evidence).
+The Court of Appeals has original jurisdiction to issue writs of mandamus, prohibition, and habeas corpus in any case over which the court would have appellate jurisdiction, as well as writs of actual innocence (based on non-biological evidence).

 The Court of Appeals is located in the Supreme Court Building and the attached Rose & Lafoon Building in Richmond, with additional hearing locations around the state.
 The court is composed of eleven judges, each elected to an eight-year term by a majority of members of the General Assembly.
 A chief judge is appointed by a majority vote of the judges and serves a term of four years.